NBA 2K10: Gameplay

 NBA 2K10 is a basketball simulation game which strives to emulate the National Basketball Association.
 Players mostly play NBA basketball games with real or created players and teams.
-The game features several aesthetical details found in real televised NBA games, such as commentary from Kevin Harlan and Clark Kellogg, sideline reports from Doris Burke, halftime shows, replays, customizable camera angles, and other things.
+The game features several aesthetical details found in real televised NBA games, such as commentary from Kevin Harlan and Clark Kellogg, sideline reports from Cheryl Miller (This was the last game in which she was the sideline reporter instead of Doris Burke), halftime shows, replays, customizable camera angles, and other things.

 Several game modes are present, such as quick play, online, and street basketball modes.
 Association mode allows the player to assume control of an entire NBA organization, simulating through NBA seasons, managing personnel, and participating in off-season activities.
 MyPlayer mode is a new mode, in which the player creates their own basketball player.
 The player customizes the appearance, animations, and other aspects of the player, and plays through their basketball career, upgrading their attributes.
 The player will play in the Summer League and D-League before making an NBA team.